 C. difficile has been associated with outbreaks in health and social care settings.
-It is, therefore, imperative that good infection prevention and control measures are instigated so that transmission does not occur in any health or social care setting.
+It is, therefore, imperative that good infection prevention and control measures are instigated so that transmission does not occur.

 2. C. difficile conditions

 There are two types of C. difficile conditions: